 Credit scores aren’t written in stone; they’re a snapshot of your credit file at the time the score is requested.
 Your credit score can go up or down (or stay the same) as your credit file is updated with new information.
 So, if you currently have a low score, it doesn’t mean it has to stay low forever.
 On the flip side, if you have a high score, it doesn’t mean you can stop being responsible with your credit!

-In either case, it’s important to know how to improve your credit score.
-Below are some of the best ways to improve your credit score, along with tips to help maintain a good credit score once you have one.
+In either case, college students need to know how to improve their credit score.
+Below are some of the best ways you can increase your credit score, along with tips to help maintain a good credit score once you have one.

-Utilization is the amount of credit being used compared to the maximum amount allowed.
+Credit utilization is the amount of credit being used compared to the maximum amount allowed.
 Keeping your credit utilization in the right zone typically accounts for 30% of your credit score.
 Maxing out a card, or holding a very high balance, can negatively impact your credit.

 Tip: Make it a rule to never have more than 25% of your credit limit in use on any one card.
 To help manage this, some credit card providers allow you to set alerts when a certain amount of credit is being used.

-Negative items typically fall off your credit report after seven years, some items such as certain bankruptcies can take ten years, leaving you with a clean slate with which to re-establish a healthy credit history.
+Negative items typically fall off your credit report after seven years, some items such as certain bankruptcies can take ten years, leaving you with a clean slate to re-establish a healthy credit history.

-Keeping an old credit card that you don’t use open could actually help your credit score more than closing it.
-By leaving the card on your file, you are helping to improve your utilization ratio and age of file.
+Keeping an old credit card open that you don’t use could help your credit score more than closing it.
+By leaving the card on your file, you are helping to improve your utilization ratio and age of your credit file.

-Tip: Recognize your personal situation when making a decision to keep a card open.
-If you’re trying to clean up your credit and think you might be tempted to irresponsibly use the card, keeping it open might not be the best decision.
+Recognize your situation when deciding to keep a card open.
+If you’re trying to clean up your credit and think you might be tempted to irresponsibly use the card, keeping it open might not be the best decision for you.